 This graduate degree program provides a broad-based perspective of healthcare and human service delivery systems, and it is not designed to provide primary professional preparation.
 Students selecting this option must have a prior training and/or work history in an applicable area for job entry.
 Program curriculum emphasizes strategic planning, cultural, social and diversity issues, and ethics.

-The Master of Arts in Human and Health Services Administration is a fast-paced, accelerated program designed to accommodate working adults.
+The Master of Arts - Human and Health Services Administration is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.